calzu0821/my-workout-pal/README.md

   - [Tests](#tests)
   - [Questions](#questions)
   ## Installation
+  On the command line terminal:
+  1. Navigate to the repository folder
-  1. Download or clone the repository
+  2. Download or clone the repository
-  2. Install [Node.js](https://nodejs.org/) if it is not installed on your machine
+  3. Install [Node.js](https://nodejs.org/) if it is not installed on your machine
-  3. Navigate to the repository folder in the command line/terminal
   4. Run `npm install` to install the necessary packages (in this case, Inquirer)
+  5. Connect to mySQL by adding an .ENV file containing the DB name, user, and password
   ## Usage
-  To run the application:
-  1. Navigate to the repository folder in the command line/terminal
+Navigate to the repository folder and on the command line terminal:
+  1. Run `node seeds/seed.js`
-  2. Run `node index.js`
+  2. Run `node server.js`
   ## Visuals
   Here is a video link along with visuals of the Logo generator interface. https://drive.google.com/file/d/1PXd_yQ9O766ntpuvSn6jHslznb6jrtxb/view